The ultimate Gravity SMTP guide: Everything you need to know

 The only thing that we’ll assume here is that you’ve already installed the Gravity SMTP plugin on your site.

-As mentioned, Gravity SMTP is available for free with a Gravity Forms Elite license.
-If you have an active Elite license, simply head on over to your Gravity Forms Account section to download and install Gravity SMTP.
+As mentioned, Gravity SMTP is available for free with a Gravity Forms Elite, Nonprofit, or Developer license.
+If you have one of these licenses, simply head on over to your Gravity Forms Account section to download and install Gravity SMTP.

 If you haven’t done so already, your first step is to register for a free SendGrid account.

-You will not need to enter a credit card to register for an account and the free account lets you send up to 100 emails per day forever.
+You will not need to enter a credit card to register for an account and you can send up to 100 emails per day for the first 60 days.

 Before you start sending emails with SendGrid, we recommend fully authenticating the domain name that you want to send emails from.